SmartX-Box/OpenStack-Installation/README.md

 # OpenStack-Installation

-This is automated installation scripts for OpenStack Mitaka Release.
+Automated OpenStack Services Installation Scripts focusing on OpenStack Mitaka Release.

+## Requirement

+Ubuntu 14.04 LTS

 ## How to Use
 $ vim keystone.sh
-Modify parameters such as M_IP, C_IP, D_IP and passwords, and run it.
+Modify parameters such as Interfaces (ex., Management, Control and Data) and passwords, and run it.
 $ ./keystone.sh